pytest-dev/pytest-bdd/README.rst

 Programmatic step generation
 ----------------------------
-Sometimes you have step definitions that would be much easier to automate rather than writing manually over and over again.
+Sometimes you have step definitions that would be much easier to automate rather than writing them manually over and over again.
 This is common, for example, when using libraries like `pytest-factoryboy <https://pytest-factoryboy.readthedocs.io/>`_ that automatically creates fixtures.
 Writing step definitions for every model can become a tedious task.